peterguy/brew-install-sourcegraph-admin/README.md

 resources requirements are large, which could lead to frustrating failures for someone who doesn't understand them.
 Maybe there's a way to gracefully scale down/back; remove features or something.

 # hare-brained ideas
-- make a "Desktop" version of SG that installs as an app, maybe with `brew install --cask`, or jsut by downloading a dmg.
+- make a "Desktop" version of SG that installs as an app, maybe with `brew install --cask`, or just by downloading a dmg.

 # Notes
-why do I need a github access token to access public repositories?
+Why do I need a github access token to access public repositories?

 What about Subversion hosts?
-Doesn't lok like Subversion is supported?
+Doesn't look like Subversion is supported?